Anni Rossi

-Anni Rossi is an American singer, songwriter and producer from Minnesota, currently living in Brooklyn, New York.
-She is notable for playing an electric-viola that was handcrafted from a tree branch by former Swans percussionist Thor Harris.
+Anni Rossi is an American singer, songwriter and producer from Minnesota.
+She plays an electric-viola that was handcrafted from a tree branch by former Swans percussionist Thor Harris.
 Rossi adopts modern guitar and bass techniques and applies them to this instrument, as well as traditional viola styles.
 In recent years her music has evolved to incorporate elements of R&B and electronic music.

 Early life

 Rossi spent most of her childhood living in rural farming towns throughout the American Midwest.
 At age 4 she began violin lessons and around age 5 or 6 she started learning to play classical piano.
-Her first public performance was in church with her grandmother, who was a church organist in Marine on St Croix, MN.
+Her first public performance was in church with her grandmother, who was a church organist in Marine on St Croix, Minnesota.

 Rossi attended the Perpich Center for Arts Education in Golden Valley and graduated in 2004.
 She went on to study performance and composition at California Institute of the Arts (CalArts) alongside Julia Holter, John Maus and Ariel Pink.
 After leaving CalArts, Rossi relocated to Chicago and became a member of L.A. artist Carla Bozulich's touring band.

-Rossi currently teaches piano, violin and vocal training in Williamsburg, Brooklyn.
+Rossi teaches piano, violin and vocal training in Williamsburg, Brooklyn.
 She also hosts workshops and mini songwriting camps, called ‘Rhymes’, and has been a guest lecturer at Brown University and Montclair State University speaking about her creative process.